documentationfor yFiles for HTML 3.0.0.1

 Loading Graphs from JSON

-In addition to the convenient way provided by yFiles for HTML to generate a graph from JSON data, you can still build your graph manually from JSON using the creation methods in chapter IGraph.This is recommended in case you have a data format which doesn’t directly translate to the configuration API the classes mentioned before.
+Besides the convenient way of generating a graph from JSON data with yFiles for HTML, you can still build your graph manually using the creation methods in chapter IGraph.This is recommended if your data format doesn’t directly translate to the configuration API of the classes mentioned above.

 nodes: [{ id: 0 }, { id: 1 }],